jwilk/pydiatra/doc/manpage.rst

 -------

 -j n, --jobs n
-   Use up to *n* CPU cores.
+   Use *n* processes in parallel.
-   The default is to use only a single core.
+   The default is to use only a single process.
 -h, --help
    Show the help message and exit.
 --version